Today, I wanted to reply to a question I got on the blog.

 I have them both straight with good alignment of the leg, pulling that heel back to the comfortable point that is the pain-free point.
 Straightening and coming back up and I can keep the other leg straight as much as I can.

 To make it more challenging, I can bring the ball closer to me and pull it towards me and end up getting more flexion in that knee.

 Now if that ends up being too much of an issue or they just can’t do it, the next option that I can do is I can move to a bed.
 I recommend that they get on the bed, it’s a lot easier to get on and off the bed compared to on and off the floor.

-Now this left knee I can keep it wherever I want, whatever is a comfortable position.
+Now, this left knee I can keep wherever I want, whatever is a comfortable position.
 It could be slightly bent or perfectly straight.
 I can put a pillow underneath it for support.
 I am making the exercise more challenging by moving the ball closer to my seat.
 I am bringing the heel towards the seat and straightening out and working towards that flexion.

 So there you go, thank you very much Deborah for the question.
 I hope that helps out and explains why I chose that exercise and why I do that exercise, and gives you two options that you can recommend or give to your clients or you can do it for yourself when it comes to a knee replacement exercise.

 If you are watching this on YouTube, head up above and hit subscribe, and what that will do is every couple of days you will get a video from me where we kind of talk about injuries, pain, and exercise.

 If you are looking for a pain-relieving program to help you overcome your knee replacement pain, check out the program that I use which is called Knee Replacement Handbook.
 You can get the Knee Replacement Handbook over at KneeReplacementHandbook.com.